 Try herbal teas to ease headaches – Ginger, Chamomile, Lemon Balm & Linden.
 Linden in particular has been used in Europe for centuries and is still popular today.

 For migraines take any of the following regularly over time to reduce the occurrence & severity of migraines.

 Feverfew – the fresh leaves of feverfew are more potent than the dried, so when you buy a tincture or freeze-dried capsule, make sure that the product was made with fresh leaves (this should be clearly marked on the label).

 Gingko Biloba, which is also the remedy of choice to treat dizziness and tinnitus.

 Ginger- use as tea or in cooking.

 These methods are inexpensive, effective and most importantly they are natural.
-There are many herbal remedies you can try from your very own home and if you are not comfortable with this, there are many herbal specialists near your area who are more than qualified to assist you in your pain prevention needs.
+There are many herbal remedies you can try from your very own home and if you are not comfortable with this, there are dozens of herbal specialists throughout Australia who are more than qualified to assist you in your pain prevention needs.